-- 8(i) You must comply with the Council's code of conduct when using social media in an official capacity or in connection with your role as a council official. - 8(ii) You must not use social media to post or share comments, photos, videos, electronic recordings or other information that: - a) is defamatory, offensive, humiliating, threatening or intimidating to other council officials or members of the public - b) contains profane language or is sexual in nature - c) constitutes harassment and/or bullying within the meaning of the Model Code of Conduct for Local Councils in NSW, or is unlawfully discriminatory - d) is contrary to your duties under the Work Health and Safety Act 2011 and your responsibilities under any policies or procedures adopted by the Council to ensure workplace health and safety - e) contains content about the Council, council officials or members of the public that is misleading or deceptive. - f) divulges confidential Council information - g) breaches the privacy of other council officials or members of the public - h) contains allegations of suspected breaches of the Council's code of conduct or information about the consideration of a matter under the Procedures for the Administration of the Code of Conduct - i) could be perceived to be an official comment on behalf of the Council where you have not been authorised to make such comment - j) commits the Council to any action - k) violates an order made by a court - I) breaches copyright - m) advertises, endorses or solicits commercial products or business - n) constitutes spam o) is in breach of the rules of the social media platform a) attribute work to the original author, creator or source when uploading or linking to content produced by a third party b) obtain written permission from a minor's parent or legal guardian before uploading content in which the minor can be identified endorsement and/or publication of the content.
+- 7(i) You must comply with the Council's code of conduct when using social media in an official capacity or in connection with your role as a council official. - 7(ii) You must not use social media to post or share comments, photos, videos, electronic recordings or other information that: - a) is defamatory, offensive, humiliating, threatening or intimidating to other council officials or members of the public - b) contains profane language or is sexual in nature - c) constitutes harassment and/or bullying within the meaning of the Model Code of Conduct for Local Councils in NSW, or is unlawfully discriminatory - d) is contrary to your duties under the Work Health and Safety Act 2011 and your responsibilities under any policies or procedures adopted by the Council to ensure workplace health and safety - e) contains content about the Council, council officials or members of the public that is misleading or deceptive. - f) divulges confidential Council information - g) breaches the privacy of other council officials or members of the public - h) contains allegations of suspected breaches of the Council's code of conduct or information about the consideration of a matter under the Procedures for the Administration of the Code of Conduct

+- i) could be perceived to be an official comment on behalf of the Council where you have not been authorised to make such comment

+- i) commits the Council to any action

+- k) violates an order made by a court

+- breaches copyright

+- m) advertises, endorses or solicits commercial products or business

+- n) constitutes spam

+- o) is in breach of the rules of the social media platform

-8(iii) You must:
+7(iii) You must: